 Most HIIT workouts take less than 30 minutes, and some are much shorter than that.
 One of the most popular HIIT workouts is the 7-Minute Workout, which, as the name implies, takes only seven minutes to complete.

 Another popular type of HIIT workout is called Tabata, which only takes four minutes per round.

-While you can do high-intensity workouts with all different kinds of equipment or with no equipment at all — think bodyweight exercises (mountain climbers or jumping jacks) — some people prefer HIIT bike workouts to get the heart rate up and the blood flowing.
+While you can do high-intensity workouts with all different kinds of equipment or with no equipment at all — think bodyweight exercises (mountain climbers and jumping jacks) — some people prefer HIIT bike workouts to get their heart rate up and their blood flowing.

 Intensity is what makes a HIIT session so effective, but it’s also the reason why many people don’t stick to this type of exercise routine.
 It’s no secret that HIIT requires a degree of willpower and mental toughness that not everyone brings to the table.